Factors That Account for Changes in the Price of Steel

 What can you do about these fluctuations in steel prices?

-Well, unless you are adept at trading techniques which help you make predictions about the cost of steel, there may not be a lot you can do from an analytical standpoint.
+Well, unless you are adept at trading techniques that help you make predictions about the cost of steel, there may not be a lot you can do from an analytical standpoint.

 But you can keep a close eye on steel prices, and if steel drops to a low, you can be ready to make a move.